Safeguarded AI for Supply Chains

 This work builds on HASH's experience to date working across life sciences, and atop its existing data extraction and simulation modeling technology.

-Leah Pickering, former Global Planning Process Lead at AstraZeneca, joins HASH as its Head of Supply Chain Research.
+Leah Pickering, former Global Planning Process Lead at AstraZeneca, joins HASH in support of this project.

 Get Involved

-Biopharmaceutical companies interested in benefiting from the technology developed as part of this programme are invited to reach out to learn more about getting involved, by emailing Leah Pickering ([email protected])
+Chemical and biopharmaceutical companies interested in benefiting from the technology developed as part of this program are invited to reach out to learn more about getting involved, by emailing Leah Pickering ([email protected]).

 Create a free account